JoelvanIngen/MinProg-AH/README.md

 Depth-First: Found score of -8 in 5800 iterations using alpha=0.5 and beta=7, and found score of -9 in 69200 iterations using alpha=0.4 and beta=8.

 ### 2.C
+Depth-First: Found score of -9 in 13200 iterations using alpha=0.5 and beta=6.